ValeP314/pp5-tangled-treasure/README.md

   * The checkout_success page was tested on different size devices and was fully responsive.
   * The spinning loading overlay was added and tested.
 It worked after an hard refresh, and it displayed the authentication when the card 4000002500003155 (requiring further authentication) was used.
   * The authentication was checked: if failed, the checkout bag would reload containing the information already filled except for the credit card details, with a message stating that the payment was not successful.
 In this way, the customer doesn't have to re-fill all fields.
 The authentication was then confirmed, and the payment was successful.
+  * Webhooks were implemented and were checked sistematically to make sure everything was working fine.
 * Opening an item:
   *